 In terms of water reserves Tajikistan takes the first place in the Central Asia.

 Tajikistan maintains a low rate of violent crime.
-Do double-check weather and road conditions before traveling in the mountains, particularly the Gorno-Badakhstan Autonomous Region, which is prone to closed or damaged roads, mudslides and avalanches.
+Do double-check weather and road conditions before traveling in the mountains, particularly the Gorno-Badakhshan Autonomous Region, which is prone to close or damaged roads, mudslides, and avalanches.

 Best time to go

 The best time to enjoy Tajikistan would be summer.
 The markets are full of cheap fruits and vegetables, which any tourist will enjoy and appreciate.
 If you are going to Pamir, the weather in summer there is pleasant above 3000 m and actually, some of the roads in Pamir like the Bartang valley and South-East of Murgab become only accessible during the summer period.

 In the lower lands, spring and autumn are also pleasant as the summer usually brings +40 degree heatwaves.

 US Dollars, Euros and Russian Rubles can be freely changed mainly in the banks.
 It’s rare to find exchange offices.